Symmetric multifield oscillons: Stability Analysis

-Fig.~\ref{fig:oscillondecay} shows the time-evolution of the oscillon peak energy density and width as a function of slow time $\tau=\epsilon^2 t$.
+Fig.~\ref{fig:oscillondecay} shows the time-evolution of the oscillon’s energy density at the origin and width as a function of slow time $\tau=\epsilon^2 t$.
 First of all, it is evident that the slow time controls the relevant time-scales for the oscillon dynamics.
+The time of decay of the oscillon seems to occur at a similar order of magnitude in slow time.
 This can be traced back to the evolution Eqs.~\eqref{eq:NLS} for the complex functions $A(\rho,\tau)$ and $B(\rho,\tau)$, which are of the non-linear Schr\"odinger type, and control the dynamics of the oscillon envelope, on top of the fast oscillations, which occur on a timescale of ${\cal O}(m^{-1})$.
-We see that the magnitude of the initial perturbation seems to play a crucial role for the ultimate fate of the oscillon: small fluctuations $\delta_{\rm magn.}\lesssim 5\%$ lead to a new semi-stable point for the width and height of the localized configuration.
-On the other hand, for $\delta_{\rm magn.}=10\%$ the initial localized wave-packet simply disperses.
+We see that the magnitude of the initial perturbation plays a crucial role for the ultimate fate of the oscillon: small fluctuations $\delta_{\rm magn.}\ll 1\%$ lead to a new semi-stable point for the width and height of the localized configuration.
+On the other hand, for larger $\delta_{\rm magn.}$ the initial localized wave-packet simply disperses.
 We must note here, that initializing the two fields out of phase $a=-b$ and using the corresponding perturbation derived using Eqs.~\eqref{eq:linearper2} gives indistinguishable curves, and thus we do not plot them for clarity.
 This however confirms our analysis, that the phase of the two fields in the initial oscillon configuration, $0$ or $\pi$, does not affect the subsequent dynamics.
+We will show numerically in Section~\ref{sec:emergence} that the phase relation between the components of the oscillon arises dynamically when they form, leading to phase-locked fields, oscillating either in or out of phase.